-This is because the manufacture of batteries and their recharging are likely to involve the combustion of fossil fuels in a power station and hence, the release of CO_2 (the main greenhouse gas).
+This is because the manufacture of batteries and their recharging are likely to involve the combustion of fossil fuels in a power station and hence, the release of $CO_2$ (the main greenhouse gas).

-- To date, electric cars have had little success because of - high mass of batteries accounts for half the mass of an electric car (using lead-acid batteries). - short driving ranges hence, long times are required for recharging the batteries. - 4. high replacement costs of batteries - the batteries cannot be recharged indefinitely and have to be replaced.

-- due to the low energy storage capacity of the battery.
+- To date, electric cars have had little success because of - 1. high mass of batteries - accounts for half the mass of an electric car (using lead-acid batteries). - 2. short driving ranges due to the low energy storage capacity of the battery.

-- low recharging rates
+3. low recharging rates